 But the Victorians were the true masters of the underground; from the creation of the first tunnel under a river to the foundation of one of the world’s most iconic public transport systems.
 While 19th century engineers believed no goal was out of reach, it often meant that the highest price was paid for by workers — many men tragically lost their lives building the wonders of the industrial age.

 During the German bombing campaign of London during WWII the underground played a role of life or death.
-Many railway or ‘Tube’ stations were transformed into huge air raid shelters, and top secret bunkers enabled Churchill’s government to fight the war from within the city.
-The Prime Minister even had a private underground restroom … hidden inside?
-A direct hotline to the White House!
+Many railway or "Tube" stations were transformed into huge air raid shelters, and top secret bunkers enabled Churchill’s government to fight the war from within the city.

 The Underground has always been the perfect place to store precious items; from the deep tunnel storage of priceless works of art during the war, to impenetrable vaults packed with silver.
 But the British Library stores a truly astonishing collection of nearly 1.5 million items, from modern novels to priceless historical documents, all available at the exact time a visitor wants it, whether they're coming from Notting Hill or Nantucket.